rust-lang/rfcs/text/0000-placement-traits.md

 ///
 /// If evaluating EXPR fails, then the destructor for the
 /// implementation of Place is run to clean up any intermediate state
-/// (e.g. deallocate box storage, pop a stack, etc). pub unsafe trait Place {
+/// (e.g. deallocate box storage, pop a stack frame, etc). pub unsafe trait Place {
     /// `Owner` is the type of the end value of both `PLACE <- EXPR` and
     /// `box EXPR`.